ashikibrahim07/fb-lite-clone-using-html-css/README.md

 Welcome to Facebook Lite Clone!
 This project is an attempt to replicate the core features and design of Facebook Lite using HTML and CSS.

+# Live Demo

+You can view the live demo of the FB lite Clone [here](https://ashikibrahim07.github.io/fb-lite-clone-using-html-css/).

 ## Technologies Used
 - `HTML` for Structure.
 - `CSS` for Styling.